Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects

 \subsection{Going Beyond Linear in Curvature}

-It was already noted in \cite{Goldberger:2004jt} which treated the point-mass sector, that the effective action at the $5$PN order should be extended to quadratic order in the curvature.
-We consider here such an extension with our eyes towards the next precision frontier -- covering up to the $6$PN order (yet we restrict the discussion here to strictly conservative operators).
-Indeed, in \cite{Levi:2020uwu,Levi:2020lfn} for the present $5$PN precision frontier we approached such an extension for all sectors up to quartic order in the spin.
-Using the complete symmetries, and similar considerations as in \cite{Levi:2015msa}, we can thus write schematically such an extension:
+It was already noted in \cite{Goldberger:2004jt}, which treated the point-mass sector (without spin), that the effective action at the $5$PN order should be extended to quadratic order in the curvature.
+We consider here such an extension with eyes towards the next precision frontier -- covering up to the $6$PN order, where we restrict the discussion to strictly conservative operators.
+Indeed, in \cite{Levi:2020uwu,Levi:2020lfn,Kim:2021rfj,Kim:2022bwv} for the present $5$PN precision frontier, we approached such an extension of the non-minimal coupling to gravity for all sectors up to quartic order in the spin.
+Using the complete symmetries, and similar considerations spelled out in \cite{Levi:2015msa}, we can thus write schematically such an extension:

 and beyond the 6PN order: